ChampionVikash/FlightsAndSearchService/README.md

 - Execute `npm install` on the same path as of your root directory of tech download project
 - Create a `.env` file in the root directory and add the following environment variable
      - `PORT=3000`
-- Inside the `src/config` folder create a new file `config.json` and then add the following piece of json
+- Inside the `src/config` folder create a new file `config.json` and then add the following piece of JSON

   ```